guile-sql

 ;; Single join with :on

-'((#:left-join (#:as roles r) (#:on (#:= u.role-id r.id))))
+(#:left-join (#:as roles r) (#:on (#:= u.role-id r.id)))))

 ;; Multiple joins of the same type — one clause, alternating pairs

-⇒ LEFT JOIN t1 AS a ON x.id = t1.x_id
+⇒ ("SELECT x.* FROM x LEFT JOIN t1 AS a ON x.id = t1.x_id LEFT JOIN t2 AS b ON x.id = t2.x_id")

 ;; USING with column names

-'((#:left-join payments (#:using id created-at)))
+(#:left-join payments (#:using id created-at))))

-⇒ LEFT JOIN payments USING (id, created_at)
+⇒ ("SELECT * FROM orders LEFT JOIN payments USING (id, created_at)")

-Supported join types: #:join / #:inner-join, #:left-join, #:right-join, #:full-join, #:cross-join.
+Supported conditional join types: #:join / #:inner-join, #:left-join, #:right-join, #:full-join. #:cross-join takes only table expressions (no ON/USING).

-6.3 INSERT clauses
+7.3 INSERT clauses

 ;; Single row